Idaho State Bengals football: Garth Hall era (1988–1991)

 Garth Hall was formerly an offensive coordinator at both Tulane and Oregon State before he took his place as head coach in Idaho State.
 He failed to find much success, finishing 9–33–1 (.214), going 0–11 during his first season as a head coach.
-Garth coached the last Bengals game that ended in a tie, a 24–24 game against conference rival Portland State in 1987.
+Hall coached the last Bengals game that ended in a tie, 35–35 at Southern Utah in 1991.

 Brian McNeely era (1992–1996)

 Brian McNeely took up as head coach after Hall.
-He was able to find a bit more success, going 21–34 (.382).
+He finished with a record of 21–34 (.382).

 Tom Walsh era (1997–1998)

 Tom Walsh was the offensive coordinator for the Los Angeles Raiders of the National Football League (NFL) before he started his career in Idaho State.
 He totaled 6–16 (.261) during his two-season stay with Idaho State.

 Larry Lewis era (1999–2006)

-Larry Lewis took over after Walsh, and he stayed eight total seasons with the Bengals.
+Larry Lewis took over after Walsh, and he remained head coach for 8 seasons.
 In 2002, he and the Bengals were tri-Big Sky Champions, sharing the champion title with Montana and Montana State.
 However, Idaho State was passed up for the playoffs in favor of the other two.
-Lewis ended his run with a record of 40–49 (.449).
+Lewis holds a record of 40–49 (.449) with the Bengals.